thanos14million605-Internship-2026/BugSeer/README.md

 ---

-Built with ❤️ by Ebrima Gajaga under the supervision of Mrs. Pritibala Patel
+By Ebrima Gajaga under the supervision of Mrs. Pritibala Patel